AlejandroSegoviaMera/Mexico-Toy-Sales/README.md

 Four csv-datasets were used in the analysis.
 The datasets are included in the repository in case of any individual wanting to corroborate the present srudy or perform different analysis.

 In order to know the essential elements like profits per year or per month, SQL was used.
+Moreover, Python was used to visualize some KPI's.
 To reach the main objectives, it was necessary to implement joins across two or three tables.
 Moreover, essential operations like percentages were made whithin the join-query type.

-In the future, a DAX-Power BI will confirm the results obtained by SQL and will be used to display the data through a dashboard.
+In the future, a DAX-Power BI project will be uploaded to create a dashboard and showcase the same conclusions obtained in Python.